Truck Accident Regulations Our MN Injury Lawyers Look At After A Crash

 Code of Federal Regulations / Title 49 – Transportation / Vol. 5 / 2009-10-01493

 Unsafe operations forbidden. (a) General.
 A motor vehicle shall not be operated in such a condition as to likely cause an accident or a breakdown of the vehicle. (b) Exemption.
-Any motor vehicle discovered to be in an unsafe condition while being operated on the highway may be continued in operation only to the nearest place where repairs can safely be effected.
-Such operation shall be conducted only if it is less hazardous to the public than to permit the vehicle to remain on the highway.
+Any motor vehicle discovered to be in an unsafe condition while being operated on the highway may be continued in operation only to the nearest place of repair.
+However, such operation shall be conducted only if it is less hazardous to the public than to permit the vehicle to remain on the highway.

 § 396.9 Inspection of motor vehicles and intermodal equipment in operation.

 (1) Authorized personnel shall declare and mark ‘out-of-service’ any motor vehicle or intermodal equipment which by reason of its mechanical condition or loading would likely cause an accident or a breakdown.
-An ‘Out-of-Service Vehicle’ sticker shall be used to mark vehicles and intermodal equipment ‘out-of-service.’
-(2) No motor carrier or intermodal equipment provider shall require or permit any person to operate nor shall any vehicle declared ‘out-of-service’ until all repairs have been satisfactorily completed.
+An ‘Out-of-Service Vehicle’ sticker shall be used to mark vehicles and intermodal equipment out-of-service.
+(2) In addition, no motor carrier or intermodal equipment provider shall require or permit any person to operate any vehicle declared out-of-service until all repairs have been satisfactorily completed.

 (d) Motor carrier or intermodal equipment provider disposition.

-(1) The driver of any motor vehicle, including a motor vehicle transporting intermodal equipment, who receives an inspection report shall deliver a copy to both the motor carrier operating the vehicle and the intermodal equipment provider upon his/her arrival at the next terminal or facility.
-If the driver is not scheduled to arrive at a terminal or facility of the motor carrier operating the vehicle or at a facility of the intermodal equipment provider within 24 hours, the driver shall immediately mail, fax, or otherwise transmit the report to the motor carrier and intermodal equipment provider.
+(1) The driver of any motor vehicle who receives an inspection report shall deliver a copy to both the motor carrier operating the vehicle and the intermodal equipment provider upon his/her arrival at the next terminal or facility.
+However, if the driver is not scheduled to arrive at a terminal or facility of the motor carrier operating the vehicle or at a facility of the intermodal equipment provider within 24 hours, the driver shall immediately transmit the report to the motor carrier and intermodal equipment provider.

 (2) Motor carriers and intermodal equipment providers shall examine the report.
-Violations or defects noted thereon shall be corrected.
+At that point, violations or defects noted thereon shall be corrected.
 Repairs of items of intermodal equipment placed out-of-service are also to be documented in the maintenance records for such equipment.

 Code of Federal Regulations / Title 49 – Transportation / Vol. 5 / 2009-10-01494